-Bring in an assortment of pumpkins of various shapes and sizes.
-Weigh the pumpkin students think is the “middle-sized” pumpkin.
-Based on that information, have students predict what the other pumpkins will weigh.
-The student who makes the best predictions can take one of the pumpkins home!
+Predicting Pumpkin Weights Activity: Gather an assortment of pumpkins of various shapes and sizes.
+Weigh the pumpkin your children think is the “middle-sized” pumpkin using a kitchen scale.
+Based on that information, have the children predict what the other pumpkins will weigh.
+See who can get the closest!
+Then have fun decorating outside your home.

-Give each student a small paper plate, orange construction paper and glue.
-Students tear the paper into ragged edged pieces and then glue them on to the paper plate.
-When the plate is covered with overlapping orange paper, students can then add a green stem.
-It is also possible to provide black paper for student to cut out eyes, a nose and a mouth to make their pumpkin a jack-o-lantern.
-Or use the individual pumpkins for a bulletin board and connect them all with green vines!
+Torn Paper Pumpkin Craft: For this easy craft, each child needs a small paper plate, orange construction paper, and glue.
+Tear the paper into ragged edged pieces roughly the size of a quarter.
+Glue the orange pieces on to the paper plate.
+When the plate is covered with overlapping orange paper, add a green chenille stem.
+Use the individual pumpkins for a wall display and connect them all with green vines.

-Give each student a sheet of pumpkin stickers.
-Students write a short story about a pumpkin, using a sticker instead of the word “pumpkin” each time it comes up in the story.
-Children who aren’t able to write their own story can dictate to an adult.
+Pumpkin Sticker Story: Give each child a sheet of pumpkin stickers.
+Have your child write a short story using a sticker instead of the word “pumpkin” each time it comes up in the story.
+Children who aren’t able to write their own story can dictate to a parent or older sibling.

 Apples and Pumpkins by Anne Rockwell follows the outing of a little girl and her parents as they go out to a farm to pick apples and pumpkins.
 The little girl selects her pumpkin and takes it home to carve it.
 They light it in celebration of Halloween when the little girl goes out trick or treating with her dad.
 The book is warmly illustrated and the story is told simply and briefly.